Moving to NYC after college? Here's how to find a rental apartment

 Almost as important as the apartment itself, the neighborhood you end up living in can make or break your experience as a New Yorker.

-Your best bet is to tap your social networks and find out where people live and what they do or don’t like about the area.
-Brick Underground has lots of articles on choosing a neighborhood, including “15 things real New Yorkers look for in a new neighborhood.”
+Tap your social networks to learn where your contacts live and what they like or don’t like about the area.
+You can also lean into Brick Underground's extensive intel, including “15 things real New Yorkers look for in a new neighborhood.”

-It’s important to consider practical matters, too, like transportation.
+It’s also important to consider practical matters, notably transportation.

-Unless money is no object, rents also likely play a big role in where you end up living, so start cruising listings in your price range and take note if the majority of them seem to be popping up in the same few neighborhoods over and over again.
+Unless money is no object, rents also likely play a big role in where you end up living, so start cruising listings in your price range and take note if the majority of them seem to be popping up in the same few neighborhoods.

-"Do your research online, then spend a good day going to different neighborhoods you think you might be interested in to see how you feel in each space," LaMagna says.
+"Do your research online, then spend a good day going to different neighborhoods you think you might be interested in to see how you feel in each space," LaMagna said.

 Considering the co-living option